matchstick/certs/README.md

 | --- | -----|
 | CF_Token | Cloud Flare API Token |

-1. Run ./certs/acme_syno.sh issue with proper arguments
+1. Run ./certs/acme_linux.sh issue with proper arguments
-1. Make sure that renewal is in the crontab.
+1. Make sure that renewal is in the crontab it should be there automatically.
+   But the script will do it by hand if you want.

 # Plex certificate.